Netflix Persuasion (2022) Trailer Review

 "To live, for me, Jane, is to stand on a crater-crust that may crack and spew fire any day.
 Now you look puzzled!"

 Positive: Timothy Dalton is a force, delivering the most consistently good scenes as Rochester.
-If Jayston and Fassbender peeter out a bit when performing the 'hallmark' scenes between Jane and Rochester, those passion-packed moments are Dalton's bread and butter.
+If Jayston and Fassbender peeter out a bit when performing the ‘hallmark’ scenes between Jane and Rochester, then those passion-packed moments are Dalton's bread and butter.
 In my rankings of those scenes, the 1983 is consistently among the best because of his stellar performance.
 Dalton is another powerful physical presence, towering above Clarke's Jane and sporting a bass voice that conveys Rochester's commanding tone and stormy temper.
 But Dalton also knows how to be earnest and soft, and those moments are just as believable.
 No matter what Rochester's mood, Dalton infuses it with conviction.
 The audience buys his Rochester in his varied forms—angry, tender, broken and healing.
-We see why Rochester is intrigued that Jane holds up so well under his gaze and questioning: He's so piercing, so intense, so direct about what he feels that most people don't know what to do with him.
+We see why Rochester is intrigued that Jane holds up so well under his gaze and questioning: He's so piercing, so intense, so direct that most people wouldn’t know what to do with him.
 In light of Dalton's performance, it makes sense that Rochester asks, "You're afraid of me?"

 Negative: Once again, for a younger or more modern audience, Dalton could also be a bit 'much.'
 He doesn't overact as much as Orson Welles, but in his commitment to that conviction I mentioned above, there are moments where we wish he could dial it back a little.
 He puts everything on the table all the time, leaving little nuance for the audience to decipher, particularly when he portrays more volatile emotions.
 Also, this gif is perfection.
 Gosh, he's hot!
 That would be an obvious positive were it not for the fact that Rochester has no business being that attractive.